Davidep467/beatles-ecommerce-app/README.md

 All albums data are hosted on the Firebase Realtime Database server, retrieved from there and then shown on the webpage.

 When an order is submitted it gets registered on the server.

-NOTE: The app is still unfinished and will be completed with a "Favorites" page and more back-end features.
+__NOTE__: The app is still unfinished and will be completed with a "Favorites" page and other features (back-end will be changed and I will use Node.js, include Redux, clean the code, etc).

 <ins>Used technologies:</ins>
 - React Router v5